-6 “Unbreakable Survival Laws” Every Prepper Should Know Before SHTF
+The 6 “Unbreakable Laws of Survival” Every Prepper Should Know Before SHTF

 Survival Law #1: Storing Water

-FACT: Your body is made up of 60 percent water… even losing a small amount without having the ability to replenish it can quickly become dangerous.
+Fact: Your body is made up of 60 percent water.
+Even losing a small amount without being able to replenish it can quickly become dangerous.

-Water is your #1 priority, that’s why it's one of the most important survival laws.
+Water is the #1 priority.
+That's why it's one of the most important survival laws.

-But not just any water, you need clean water… drinking dirty or contaminated fluids isn’t an option you should force yourself to take.
+Don't drink just any water.
+Drinking dirty or contaminated fluids is not an option.
 With a little forethought, you'll never find yourself in that situation.

-Imagine this: An earthquake or a massive storm hit your town hard and your water main is damaged or destroyed.
-Ask yourself, “Have I stored enough potable water to last my family for two weeks?”
+Imagine this: An earthquake or a massive storm hit your town hard and your water source is damaged or destroyed.
+Ask yourself: “Have I stored enough potable water to last my family for two weeks?”

 Life in an urban or suburban environment does not afford an average Joe the means and opportunity to store as much water as you'll actually need.
-Space is a major concern, water can't be compressed condensed…. which is why planning is so important!
+Space is a major concern since water can't be compressed or condensed.
+This is why planning is so important!

 A good start is to identify the exact number of gallons of water you need.
 Remember that the average person consumes approximately a gallon of water every day.
 It may be more or less, depending on your activities.
-Nevertheless, one gallon per person per day a good baseline.
+With that said, one gallon per person per day is a good baseline.

-Ultimately you want to try and cycle through your water storage once every 6 months just to keep it “fresh”.
-You need to also make sure that you use a clean and proper container for your storage.
-Never use milk or juice containers for long term storage the risk of contamination is too high.
-Stick to well-cleaned 2-liter bottles, air/water tight containers that have only ever held water in them, pre-bottled water, or drums made specifically for water storage.
+Ultimately you want to try and cycle through your water storage once every 6 months so just to keep it “fresh.”
+You also need to make sure that you use a clean and proper container for your storage.
+Never use milk or juice containers for long-term storage since the risk of contamination is too high.
+Stick to well-cleaned 2-liter bottles, air/watertight containers that have only ever held water in them, pre-bottled water, or drums made specifically for water storage.
 Make sure that you keep them out of the sun to avoid bacterial growth!